Food safety for businesses

 In Darlington town centre street trading is only allowed from a licensed pitch.

-Traders are asked to keep a folder with basic details about the vehicle and the business.
-This should be kept with fire risk and food safety self assessment forms.
-You should also have copies of documents that prove food hygiene training or safety tests carried out.
+Traders should have copies of documents that prove food hygiene training or safety tests have been carried out.

 The folder must be available for an officer to check.
 This will make inspections a lot quicker.